 The U.S.-based fashion brand Ralph Lauren is serious about its attempt to expand its reach beyond expensive clothing and luxury accessories and to become a real watchmaking specialist even though they still can’t afford to make their movements.
 At the SIHH 2011 trade show, the fashion house has presented its vintage-styled (or, rather, vintage-inspired) Sporting Collection.
-Featuring a hand-wound “pocket watch” caliber from IWC, it is offered in a deliberately oversized case that serves as a (pretty massive, I must note) steel frame for the “historic”, speedometer-styled dial.
+Featuring a hand-wound “pocket watch” caliber from IWC, it comes in a deliberately oversized case that serves as a (pretty massive, I must note) steel frame for the “historic”, speedometer-styled dial.

 Either you keep an eye on the North American fashion industry or are simply in love with pre-war cars, you possibly already know Mr. Lauren as an avid car collector and it won’t be a surprise to find out that the Sporting is inspired by one of his favorite models: the 1938 Bugatti Type 57SC Atlantic Coupe.
 It features a matte black galvanic dial with matte brown elm burl wood decoration looking like a miniaturized dashboard of a luxury pre-war car.

-However, it may be interesting for you to find out that the Caliber RL98295 is essentially the “vintage” IWC F.A.
-Jones Caliber 98300 with slightly modified decor.
+However, it may be interesting for you to find out that the Caliber RL98295 is essentially the “vintage” IWC Caliber 98300 with a slightly modified exterior finish.

-We have already seen the gorgeous engine in the IWC Pilot Vintage Series revealed two years ago.
+We have already seen the gorgeous caliber in the IWC Pilot Vintage Series revealed about two years ago in early 2009.

 Just like the aforementioned “aviator,” the Ralph Lauren Sporting features a small seconds indicator at 6 o’clock and displays eleven Arabic numerals for enhanced readability.

 The watch is delivered in a rather large 44.8 mm round case made of brushed and polished stainless steel.
-Its precious dial is protected from the elements with a convex sapphire crystal with both external and internal anti-reflective coating.
+A convex sapphire crystal protects the precious dial from the elements while featuring both external and internal anti-reflective coating for better legibility.

 A moderately-sized winding crown at 3 o’clock is decorated with an RL monogram.